mapbender/mapbender/docs/gitarchive/gitarchive.md

 Non-static method `getWidgetName` now receives the Element entity as the first argument (same name).

-Non-static method `getRequiredAssets` (renamed for clarity / signature sanity) receives the Element entity as the first argument, and functionally replaces both Component\Element::getAssets and (super legacy) static listAssets.
+Non-static method `getRequiredAssets` (renamed for clarity/signature sanity) receives the Element entity as the first argument, and functionally replaces both Component\Element::getAssets and (super legacy) static listAssets.

 > [!NOTE]
 > Service-type elements do not support legacy automatic bundle name amending ('file.js' => '@MagicallyInflectedBundle/Resources/public/file.js') for their asset requirements.
 References to required assets must be returned in properly qualified form.
 Magic bundle scope inflection of assets has been deprecated since Mapbender v3.0.8-beta1.

-Non-static method `getClientConfiguration` (renamed for clarity / signature sanity) receives the Element entity as the first argument, and functionally replaces Component\Element::getPublicConfiguration
+Non-static method `getClientConfiguration` (renamed for clarity/signature sanity) receives the Element entity as the first argument, and functionally replaces Component\Element::getPublicConfiguration

 Non-static method `getView` receives the Element entity as the first argument, and must return either a StaticView ([empty or trivially prerendered content](https://github.com/mapbender/mapbender/pull/1368/commits/b394d233d03b8c770e5a66268845d38feadcb401#diff-1e17ace4a0eefe8ede2f71066a44444dec3fcaf3ad85d43a8d889a354dc9ad9bR77)) *or* a TemplateView, *or* a falsy PHP value.
 This functionally replaces Component\Element's `getFrontendTemplatePath`, `getFrontendTemplateVars` and `render` methods.